 To effectively lead people who you may find difficult or unlikeable, strengthen your capacity to empathise.
 Come from a place of curiosity and care, as Oren Jay Sofer recommends, and cultivate an open mind.
 At the same time, do not accept inappropriate behaviour—clearly tell people in a kind, empathic way when their speech or actions are harmful.

 While guiding people can be challenging on its own, you also have to actively contribute to getting the product out of the door.
-The latter includes carrying out product discovery and strategy work, updating the product roadmap, and prioritising the product backlog.
+The latter includes carrying out product strategy work, updating the product roadmap, and prioritising the product backlog.

 You therefore play a dual role: You are leader and contributor.
 This sets you apart from a line manager and project manager who usually enjoys the luxury to focus on managing and leading people.